 - Sleep App

 watchOS 8 is the newest version of the watchOS operating system that runs on the Apple Watch.
-It was previewed at WWDC in June, and is set to see a release in fall 2021.
+It was previewed at WWDC in June, and was released to the public on September 20, 2021.

 The watchOS 8 update introduces new features to help users stay healthy, active, and connected to friends and family, with most of the new additions serving as extensions of changes added in iOS 15.

 There are several improvements to Wallet, including Ultra Wideband support for digital car keys, and new digital keys for unlocking doors at home, the office, and hotel rooms.
 All of these new key features work with the Apple Watch's tap to unlock feature.
 In some states, users will be able to add their driver's license or state ID to Wallet, and select TSA checkpoints will begin accepting digital IDs.

 The Home app has been overhauled to make it easier to get to HomeKit accessories and scenes as needed, with status updates for thermostats, light bulbs, and other accessories.
 HomeKit devices can be controlled by room, and those with HomeKit-enabled cameras can now see who is at the door right on the wrist.
 For Intercom users, there's a quick tap feature for getting in touch with everyone in the home.